anBertoli/go-microservice-project/README.md

 The project is laid out in two layers.

 1. Transport layer.
 The transport layer is bound to concrete transports like HTTP or gRPC.
-No business logic is implemented here, the goal of this layer is to expose your services to the world creating transport specific adapters, like for HTTP, RPC, CLI, events, etc.
+No business logic is implemented here, the goal of this layer is to expose your services to the world by creating transport specific adapters, like for HTTP, RPC, CLI, events, etc.

 2. Service layer.
 This layer is where all of the business logic is implemented.
 Tipically, each service method